originjs/origin.js/packages/cli/oriTemplate/src/content/README.md

 ## Content
-Files other than vue in this dir will be auto-converted to ES6 modules.
+You can create necessary files other than vue and import them anywhere.
+They will be auto-converted to ES6 modules.

 ### Usage
 You can import `yaml`, `xml`, `xlsx`, `ini`, `toml`, `csv`, `plist` and `properties` as ES module files